Ideas on False Ceilings for Your Office

 Perforated Plasterboard Ceiling Ideas

-Perforated plasterboard ceilings such as rigitone are custom built to provide exceptional acoustic control with ultimate design freedom.
-High levels of acoustic absorption can be achieved through a combination of perforation patterns and a highly effective black acoustic fabric backing, which also prevents dust from the ceiling entering the office, and also conceals the ceiling framework.
+Perforated plasterboard ceilings are custom designed to provide exceptional acoustic control with ultimate design freedom.
+High levels of acoustic absorption can be achieved through a combination of patterns and a highly effective acoustic fabric backing, which also prevents dust from the ceiling falling into the office, and also conceals the area above the ceiling from view.

-Perforated plasterboard is typically used as high-performance plasterboard for ceilings in commercial constructions where a high level of acoustic performance is required.
-This includes applications such as reception areas, boardrooms, showrooms, theatres, restaurants, and shopping centers.
-Whilst perforated plasterboard is usually installed in ceilings, it is also suitable for use in walls, so they complement the look of the ceiling.
+Perforated plasterboard is typically used as high-performance plasterboard for ceilings in commercial workspaces where a high level of acoustic absorption is required.
+This includes applications such as reception areas, boardrooms, showrooms, manager’s offices and meeting rooms.
+Whilst perforated plasterboard is usually installed in ceilings, it is also suitable for use in partition walls, so they complement the look of the plasterboard ceiling.

 Where maintenance of essential services inside the ceiling is required, access panels can be installed in the ceiling, usually either 450mm x 450mm or 600mm x 600mm.

-The unique installation method allows the product’s perforated pattern to continue uninterrupted, achieved using a specialised compound, accessory kit and primer prior, which prepares the surface for sanding and painting.
+The special installation method allows the plasterboard’s perforated pattern to continue uninterrupted, achieved using a specialised compound, accessory kit and primer prior, which prepares the surface for sanding and painting.
 The ceiling is usually painted in white, although any colour can be used.

 Timber Feature Ceiling Ideas